Skip to main content

 +---------+

 • downgrade_follower: Demotes the node’s role from a follower to a learner.
-A learner can replicate data but does not participate in consensus.
+A learner can replicate data but does not participate in raft protocol.

 • drop_learner: Removes the node from the cluster as a learner, making it ready to be reinitialized and re-added later.